abetusk/scratch/experiments/tileset/README.md

 Two Loops
 ---

+A bit of a misnomer.
+It's really two paths, non intersecting, that start and end at a common point, creating a non intersecting loop.

-For "two loops", the idea is to create a tileset that has tilesets for each of the two paths, call them `a` and `b`.
+The idea is to create a tileset that has three sets of tiles, one with only two connectors for one side of the loop, another with only two connectors for the other side and another set that connects between the two and is more freeform.
-The tileset can have tees and crosses but to restrict to only allow paths, the grid should be restricted to only allow `a` and `b` tiles with exactly two entry points per tile.

-To create the "two loops", another tileset is created, one with a `c` path but that has tees and crosses where the extra docks are the `c` path.
-So, in addition to `a` paths and bends, there are now `a` paths and bends with `c` docks to make a tee and cross.
+This can be thought of in terms of "colors".
+One tileset is colored grey and only has bends and straights, save for the start and end portion of the path
+The other is orange and again has only bends and straights with the exception of the start and end of the path.

+The third is pink and has ends, bends, straights, tees and crosses but also bridging tiles to the grey and orange tiles.
+The bridging tiles only allow two connectors for the grey and orange to keep the forced path for the other two tilesets.

 ---